 Progress in improving documentation and reporting has been mixed.
-Review of a sample that program documents could do a better job at explaining the link between structural conditionality and achievement of program goals, a finding corroborated by interviews with Executive Directors.
+Review of a sample of program staff reports and LOI/MEFPs issued to the Executive Board in 2017 indicates that program documents could do a better job at explaining the link between structural conditionality and achievement of program goals, a finding corroborated by interviews with Executive Directors.